harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **Avane Srimanarayana** - Set in a fictional town, a tussel between two brothers, a missing treasure and funky cop.
 The film has its short comings and yet is nice watch.
 * **Alidu Ulidhavaru** - A ghost buster goes to a haunted house to disprove that ghost exists.
 A horror and suspense movie.
 * **Birbal Trilogy** - A lawyer takes up client case who is falsely accused of murder.
+* **Striker** - Hero is not able to identify whether an incident happening in life is real thing or dream.

 ## Telugu